Last updated January 2021 - estimated reading time: 5 minutes

 As mobile technology improves, it's becoming clear that ease and convenience are not enough.
 Consumers want added value.
 And that's why certain mobile apps, such as Starbucks with their loyalty system, have done so well.

-With over 3 billion loyalty cards predicted to have been provisioned to mobile applications by 2020 – it's only set to continue.
+With over 3 billion loyalty cards provisioned to mobile applications by 2020 – it's only set to continue.

-By 2020, consumers can expect a whole lot more.
+Consumers can expect a whole lot more in the near future.
 By recording past behavior and intelligently deploying user data, consumers could receive smart recommendations.
 And with the addition of augmented reality, consumers may be able to analyze product information and read reviews in real-time – rather than research at home.